pipelight/doc.pipelight/introduction/description.md

 ## The core concept

+Pipelight ultimate goal is to automate your most boring tasks by enhancing **your** favorite tools.

 The truth about the core of the tool is that it is absurdly simple.
 **Pipelight only defines an execution worklow**, which is the order in which the commands will be executed and what to do on the few possible exit status.

-Basically, it **encapsulates your shell commands into another language.** (Typescript, Javascript, Toml and Yaml) Commands are put inside a Pipeline and grouped by Steps.
+Basically, it **encapsulates your shell commands into another language** (Typescript, Javascript, Toml and Yaml).
+Commands are put inside a Pipeline and grouped by Steps.

 ```rs